 Degoo Cloud features

 You don't get any kind of desktop client or scheduled computer backups with Degoo Cloud, just the web app as far as Windows and macOS goes – so this is by no means a comprehensive business backup solution.
-You need to upload files manually if you're working on a computer, though Degoo can take files of any type (up to a size limit of 512MB on the free plan).
+You need to upload files manually if you're working on a computer, though Degoo can take files of any type.
+A limit of 256MB per file applies on free accounts (down from 512MB previously), though this is upped to 50GB per file for monthly subscribers.

 It's with the mobile apps that Degoo really starts to shine: here you can upload files automatically (from your camera roll, for example), as well as documents and audio files if needed.
 Photos can be automatically uploaded for free, but you'll need to pay a subscription fee to auto-upload other files (such as videos).